the mandalorian and grogu trailer

 🏜️ El Segundo Backlot – The Desert Without Leaving LA

-Some fans assume all desert scenes were shot in Tunisia, like the original Star Wars films.
+Some fans assume that all desert scenes were shot in Tunisia, as in the original Star Wars films.
 Nope.
 Many iconic dusty scenes were filmed on a huge outdoor set in El Segundo, California.

 🎯 What Was Filmed Here